AndreOliveira23/personal-library/README.md

 ## General Idea

 As the title suggests, I want to build a personal library.
 At my house, we have a lot of books, so it's easy not to know if we have a specific book or no. My idea is to build an application just for catalogue those books.
 I choose that idea because I wanted something that I could easily imagine all the 'architecture' of the system.
 It had to be something that I could easily remember, and that fits with my current level of coding.
 Also, I can practice my english by writing this README and the message for the commits :)

+## Used technologies

+I'll describe each one of them as soon as they get mentioned here. (e.g. "For achieve this, I'll use [some tech]").
+This tech will be added to a list in this section.